What is extended detection and response (XDR)?

 Components of an XDR system

 Typical XDR systems include a minimum of three front-end solutions focused on threat identification and response.
-These solutions might include endpoint detection and response (EDR), network detection and response (NDR), security services edge (SSE), email security, and mobile threat detection, among others.
+These solutions might include endpoint detection and response (EDR), network detection and response (NDR), security services edge (SSE), email security, and mobile threat detection.

 On the back end, XDR systems will offer API integration capabilities, data lake storage, strong analytics, automated responses, and correlated alerts.